-While I’m not saying Etsy is a huge conspiracy, the numbers for sellers how a discouraging tale.
+While I’m not saying Etsy is a huge conspiracy, the numbers for sellers tell a discouraging tale.
 Essentially, there are a few successful sellers and Etsy is loud about their sales.
 However, there are many sellers with no sales and more with very minimal sales.
 Although it’s a good place for certain items and dedicated sellers, it’s not a shortcut to get the word out about your brand.

 My price points don’t fit.

 The basic fees are 20 cents per item listed and 3.5% of the selling price when an item sells.
 Then, there is the cost of shipping.
-I have built my business around low-cost goods with the notion that people would enjoy inexpensive, creative pieces that entrance them in the moment.
+I have built my business around low-cost goods with the notion that people would enjoy inexpensive, creative pieces that entrance them at that moment.
 My stuff doesn’t appeal to everyone but, those who purchase my art are passionate about it.
 I don’t want overhead costs to prevent people from little, happy splurges.